IBM/event-automation/_eem_11.7/04-security/01-managing-access.md

     https://<ui_host>/logout/callback
     ```

-    Users defined in your OIDC provider will now be able to log in.
+    Users who are defined in your OIDC provider can now log in.
 For more information, see [logging in to {{site.data.reuse.eem_name}}](../../getting-started/logging-in).

 9. Edit the secret `<custom-resource-name>-ibm-eem-user-roles` to configure roles and permissions for your users.
 For more information, see [managing roles](../user-roles).